MicrosoftDocs/visualstudio-docs/docs/help-viewer/find-topics.md

 ---
 title: Find articles in the Help Viewer
-description: Learn how to search for articles in the Microsoft Help Viewer.
+description: Learn how to search for articles in the Microsoft Help Viewer, use the index, and filter the table of contents.
 Customize searches by using wildcard expressions, logical operators, and advanced search operators. ms.date: 07/10/2024 ms.topic: how-to
 author: jasonchlus